 Know what your homeowner’s insurance policy includes

 When the time comes to purchase a home, it is only natural to spend a considerable amount of time determining the design, décor, and various home features.
 From carpeting to the color of the walls and the finish of the kitchen cabinets, there are a lot of decisions.
 But oftentimes, homeowners select homeowner’s insurance policies with less than the same diligence.
-These insurance policies are considered as more of checking of the box than anything.
+These insurance policies are considered more of a checking of the box than anything.

 Not all homeowner’s insurance policies are the same, however.
-And, you should never just blindly accept the first policy that you are quoted.
+And you should never blindly accept the first policy that you are quoted.
 Your homeowner’s insurance is intended to protect your largest investment, and therefore, you need to do your homework.
 Be sure to collect at least three quotes from different insurance agencies.
-Conduct a coverage comparison and also be sure to read all of the fine print.
+Conduct a coverage comparison, and also be sure to read all of the fine print.
 A professional and experienced insurance agent will have no issues spending time with you and answering all of your questions.

 What you need to know about the right to repair clause in your homeowner’s insurance policy

-The right to repair clause, also commonly referred to as the option to repair provision, is relatively common in the state of Florida.
+The right-to-repair clause, also commonly referred to as the option-to-repair provision, is relatively common in the state of Florida.
 Though the clause is not frequently invoked, you must understand what the clause means and how it may impact your ability to repair or replace something in your home.

 - Always review your policy and all of the fine print before you sign.
 Your insurance company can only exercise the clause if it is called out in the policy.
 Therefore, make sure that you know what you are signing up for so that you completely understand your rights and responsibilities as an insured homeowner.

 - When the clause is exercised, your insurance company will become the guarantor.
 Thus, if something goes wrong with the repair or the problem is not corrected appropriately, the insurance company becomes financially responsible for resolving the situation.
-This can put a burden on the insurance company, however, so homeowners must understand that it is the insurance company that is responsible to guarantee the work and not the contractor that did the repairs.
+This can put a burden on the insurance company, however, so homeowners must understand that it is the insurance company that is responsible for guaranteeing the work and not the contractor that did the repairs.

-- The right to repair clause can become a negotiation point for the insurance company.
-Though insurance companies are becoming less and less likely to invoke the right to repair clause due to the amount of work and burden it can put on them, they do often leverage the clause as a way to pay out a less than fair settlement to homeowners.
+- The right-to-repair clause can become a negotiation point for the insurance company.
+Though insurance companies are becoming less and less likely to invoke the right-to-repair clause due to the amount of work and burden it can put on them, they do often leverage the clause as a way to pay out a less-than-fair settlement to homeowners.
 As such, homeowners need to understand that they should never accept a settlement that is anything less than fair.

-Here are some of the issues that can come up as a result of a “Right to Repair” clause in your homeowner property insurance.
+Here are some of the issues that can come up as a result of a “Right-to-Repair” clause in your homeowner property insurance.

 - Second-Rate Repairs – When the contractor that an insurance company chooses for the repairs cuts corners or uses substandard equipment and materials, you wind up with a second-rate repair

 - Partial repairs – Your insurance company can decide that you don’t need a full repair.
-For example, instead of replacing damaged material, they can have their chosen contractor simply resurface the material.
+For example, instead of replacing damaged material, they can have their chosen contractor resurface the material.

 - Lack of control – with a “Right to Repair” clause in your homeowner property insurance, the insurance company holds lots of power.
 This means that they can tell the contractor to completely ignore your needs and do whatever they (the insurance company) feel is necessary.

-- Illegal/Permit-Free Repairs – This one is a rare one, but every so often you’ll get an insurance contractor that performs unlawful repairs and works without permits.
+- Illegal/Permit-Free Repairs – This one is a rare one, but every so often, you’ll get an insurance contractor that performs unlawful repairs and works without permits.